neon-JS/ogngatewaynet/README.md

 ## How to use
 - Clone / download this repository.
 - Install all necessary dependencies (_Reactive_, _Akka_) via _NuGet_.
-- Fill out the _appsettings.json_.
+- Fill out the _appsettings.json.default_ and save it as _appsettings.json_.
 - Extend the solution with your code :D

 ## How to host
 - Clone / download this repository.
 - Install all necessary dependencies (_Reactive_, _Akka_) via _NuGet_.
-- Fill out the _appsettings.json_.
+- Fill out the _appsettings.json.default_ and save it as _appsettings.json_.
 - Either build the _WebsocketGateway_ project or just run it.
 - Connect to the SignalR websocket with your frontend, application etc.